JoeyyScott/general-gielinor-game/README.md

 + [GitPod](https://gitpod.io) - GitPod was the online IDE (Integrated Development Engine) I used to develop this site.
 + [Git](https://git-scm.com) - Git is an open source version control system where you can commit changes to the associated Github repository and push changes to Github pages.
 + [FavIcon](https://favicon.io/) - I used this tool to convert an image I made into icon form and provide the code (stated in HTML comments) to link this icon to index.html.
++ [Audio Converter](https://online-audio-converter.com/) - I used this tool to convert my .ogg files to .mp3 for browser compability.
++ [Audio Compresser](https://www.onlineconverter.com/compress-mp3) - I used this tool to compress my music.mp3 file down to increase load times.

 #### [Back to top](#contents)